 And three begot the ten thousand things.

 At some point there was only one; but one begot two, and two begot three – now there are “ten thousand” things (the classic Asian phrase for “lots and lots”).
-These things spring from the same original source (TTC, Chapter 1), but have individual existence.
+These things spring from the same original source (Tao Te Ching, Chapter 1), but have individual existence.
 This passage could be seen to presage the concept of the big bang – not, of course, from the standpoint of mathematics and physics, but conceptually.
-However, we must be careful not to read too much into things, since this passage could also seem to presage the concept of the Trinity (which, as I’ve written here, is meaningless).
+However, we must be careful not to read too much into things, since this passage could also seem to presage the concept of the Trinity (which, as I’ve written in another essay, is meaningless).

 That “all is one” is senseless can be readily demonstrated.
-As discussed here, we only know things based on how they are differentiated from other things.
+As discussed elsewhere in the blog, we only know things based on how they are differentiated from other things.
 If there ARE NO OTHER THINGS, then we could not know anything and therefore we obviously can not know that “all is one.”

 Although everything is not one, everything is interconnected.
-More on this in a later post.
+We are all a manifestation (child) of God.